tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: consider auto-gen keys for all verb methods (probably not)
 		- TBD: Organize auto-gen keys together
 		- TBD: consider creating a separate dict for autogen keys

+	- how can I make descript_dict modular so that other dicts can be chosen (if I want to temporarily tell adventure from another persepctive)
+	- DECISION: writing perspective
+		- With burt being a creature and all methods being rewritten to work with the Creature class, we have a choice
+		- in theory, any creature could be used to play the game - and each might have its own description_dict
+		- this would be fun for a short session in a single room but is not practical for extended play
+		- realistically, nearly all descriptions will be from burt's perspective
+		- but in some cases creatures will use methods to take actions and burt will *obeserve* there actions
+		- this should be enabled by mode = 'exe_creature'

 - TBD: refactor score
 	- TBD: determine max_score from summ of all possible scores?